friends-of-presta/security-advisories/_posts/2023-04-25-askforaquote.md

 ## Description

-Up to 5.4.2, a sensitive SQL call in class `QuotesProduct::deleteProduct()` can be executed with a trivial http call and exploited to forge a blind SQL injection throught the POST or GET submitted "item_id" variable.
+Up to 5.4.2, a sensitive SQL call in class `QuotesProduct::deleteProduct()` can be executed with a trivial http call and exploited to forge a blind SQL injection through the POST or GET submitted "item_id" variable.

 ## CVSS base metrics